Pittsburgh Tax Appeal Attorneys / Lawyers

-The 2013 appeal deadline is closed.
-Beginning January 1, 2014, all interested parties (both property owners and taxing entities) may begin to file 2014 Allegheny County property assessment appeals.
-The 2014 deadline is presently set for March 31, 2014.
+The 2014 tax appeal deadline in Allegheny County is closed.
+Beginning January 1, 2015, all interested parties (both property owners and taxing entities) may begin to file 2015 Allegheny County property assessment appeals.
+The 2015 deadline is presently set for March 31, 2015.

 There are still a substantial number of properties which were over-assessed through the 2012 reassessment that have not been appealed.
 Our research confirms that many commercial property owners with a strong case for an assessment reduction have not appealed their new values.